OIM6301/OIM6301/README.md

 # OIM6301
-This is a repo for OIM6301 class
+This repository contains Python scripts and Jupyter notebooks for the OIM6301 course (Fall 2025).

 This is the first line of code by Zhi Li.